djberg96/sctp-socket/README.md

 A Ruby interface for SCTP sockets.

 WARNING: THIS IS CURRENTLY AN ALPHA PRODUCT.
+NOT RECOMMENDED FOR PRODUCTION USE AT THIS TIME.

 ## Prerequisites